 When knitting flat garter stitch is accomplished by knitting every row, it’s that easy!
-You can spice up a garter stitch blanket by alternated colors or using a variegated yarn.
+You can spice up a garter stitch blanket by alternating colors or using a variegated yarn.

 Chunky Knit Blanket

 Chunky knits are a cozy trend that has extended to blankets!
-The nice thing about this for knitters is chunky yarn knits up an item much faster than finer yarns.
+The nice thing about this for knitters is that chunky yarn knits up an item much faster than finer yarn.

 © 2018 Katy Medium